thegitaccount/Cyber_Security-Base_course-project-1/README.md

 and the server will tell the new admin page path, among other paths.

-To fix this replace the line 33 with the line 38.
+To fix this replace the line 33 with the line 38 and the server will tell:

+Not Found
+The requested resource was not found on this server.